fredgibbs/fredgibbs.github.io/courses/historiography/schedule.md

 ### Foucault: Discourse and Observation
 31: Foucault, _Archeology of Knowledge_, 3-17; 21-39.

 2: Foucault, _The Birth of the Clinic_, 1-37.
+I will do a little presentation on the video assignment as well.

+DUE: Bring in the book you will review for the video book review.

 ### Postmodernism
 7: Georg Iggers, "From Macro- to Microhistory: The History of Everyday Life," _Historiography in the Twentieth Century_, 101-117.

-9: Gertrude Himmelfarb, "Telling it as you like it: postmoderist history and the flight from fact," 158-74; _Rethinking History_, 70-84.
+9: Gertrude Himmelfarb, "Telling it as you like it: postmoderist history and the flight from fact," 158-74; _Rethinking History_, 70-84 (one last dance with Jenkins).

 ### Narrative and Representation
 14: _Houses_, "The Question of Narrative," 204-213; Group 1: Hayden White, "The Value of Narrativity in the Representation of Reality," 5-27; Group 2: Hayden White, "The Fictions of Factual Representation," [= _Houses_, 214-229].

-16: Project Workshop
+16: Video Draft Screenings!
+(5 minutes MAX; not everyone will have time to present)

 ### History of Others